chrisben/statix/README.md

 - i18n built-in: ability to handle content in multiple languages + translate content in layouts
 - Generates sitemap.xml + robots.txt
 - Generates redirect pages with HTML redirect meta for site migration, treated as 301 by Google
+- Generates a search index that allows search functionality for free within throughout your static website!

 ## Installation